 It had been widely anticipated that the world’s largest memory chip maker would build the new chip plant in Taylor due largely to its generous tax incentive packages worth millions of dollars, reports Yonhap News Agency.

 Taylor is located about a 40-minute drive northeast of Austin, which is home to Samsung Electronics’ semiconductor plant.

-Construction will begin in the first half of next year, with mass production beginning in the latter half of 2024, according to Samsung.
+According to Samsung, construction will begin in the first half of next year, with mass production beginning in the latter half of 2024.